SandeepKrSuman/url-shortener/README.md

 - Step 1: Fork [this repo](https://github.com/SandeepKrSuman/url-shortener).
 - Step 2: Clone your forked version of this repo locally.
 To clone, go to your command line / terminal, cd over to an appropriate directory and type in `git clone https://github.com/<your username>/url-shortener.git`.
 - Step 3: `cd url-shortener`
-- Step 4: While in the `url-shortener` directory, install the frontend dependencies using `npm install` or `yarn install`.
+- Step 4: While in the `url-shortener` directory, install the frontend dependencies using `npm install` or `yarn`.
 - Step 5: `cd server`
 - Step 6: While in the `server` directory, instlal the backend dependencies using `npm install`.
-- Step 7: While in the `server` directory, run the mongodb server using `mongod`.
+- Step 7: While in the `server` directory, run the mongodb server on port: `27017` using `mongod`.
 - Step 8: While mongod is still running, open a new tab and again `cd` inside the `server` directory and run the backend server using `node server.js` or using [nodemon](https://www.npmjs.com/package/nodemon) - `nodemon server.js`.
 The backend server will start on `localhost:5000`.
 - Step 9: While backend server is still running, open a new tab on the terminal and `cd` to the main project directory i.e. `url-shortener`.
 - Step 10: Finally start the react app using `npm start`.
 The app will start on port `3000` which can be accessed through <http://localhost:3000/>.

+#### Note :

+- Don't forget to close all the running servers before closing the terminal/ command line.
+- Close all the running servers by visiting to every tab of the terminal the server is running on.
+- To close a running server use `ctrl+c`.

 ---